 - When you’re fixing a broken webpage and want to send users to another page during the construction phase.

+By now, you must’ve understood why 301 and 302 redirects are called permanent and temporary redirects respectively.
 Never should you ever use a 302 in place of a 301 redirect when you want to redirect users permanently.

 What do the 301 and 302 Numbers Signify?